zyd5csi8/Tableau-10-Desktop-QA/README.md

 **2 Types:**

-- Join tables from same data source: just drag tables and set key (and other configerations)
+- Join tables from same data source: just drag tables and set key (and other configurations)

 - Join tables from different data sources: build 2 difference connections, and then drag tables.